valeIT/valeIT.github.io/_posts/2019-03-30-Crash-Reporting-iOS-Fabric-Shutdown.md

+---
+layout: post
-Crash reporting iOS
+title: Crash Reporting iOS Fabric Shutdown
+date: 2019-03-30 22:28:05.000000000 +01:00
+type: post
+published: true
+status: publish
+categories: []
+image:
+image2:
+author: Valentino Urbano
+---

-FFabric and Crashlytics are shutting down soon.
+Fabric and Crashlytics are shutting down soon.
 Google will be forcing everyone to move to firebase for their crash reporting and analytics.
 On top of the problem of firebase being a big dependency to just have crash reporting if you have a lot of small apps it is not feasible to migrate to Fastlane since the free plan is capped to a few applications and after that you need to pay the 29.99 a month subscription which seems excessive to just use it for crash reporting.

 I'd already been using sentry for my laravel projects and like it a lot.
 It can be the one and the only platform you need for all your crash reporting needs.